|

 A, vitamin

-and fiber - the so-called "powerhouse" fruits and veggies
+C, betacarotene and fiber - the so-called "powerhouse" fruits and veggies -- reduces the risk of chronic diseases.

 "While people understand they should eat a variety of fruits and vegetables each day, they are not translating 'variety' in a way to capture health benefits, such as reducing their risk of developing chronic diseases," Nanney says.
 "I'm just asking them to expand their interpretation of diets."

-With different messages on what's best to eat coming from so many sources, people just don't know which foods work better than others.
 "Until nutrition messages become more consistent and direct, we may not see improvements in powerhouse vegetable and fruit intake behaviors to any great extent," she says.

-The veggies and fruits that do the best job in reducing the health risk for many chronic diseases are dark green leafy vegetables, yellow-orange, citrus and cruciferous.
+So how do you know which fruits and veggies have the most power in keeping you healthy?
+The veggies and fruits that do the best job in reducing the health risk for many chronic diseases are dark green leafy vegetables, yellow-orange, citrus, and cruciferous vegetables like broccoli, cauliflower, kale, cabbage, and bok choy.

 "When we look at how to get the most bang for your buck, the most power, it's by eating these other fruits and vegetables instead of the traditional choices," Nanney says.

-also see -> Apples
+also see -> Blueberries for

 an antioxidant boost